nextcloud/documentation/developer_manual/tutorial.rst

 Unittests
 ---------
+.. note:: App Unittests should **not depend on a running ownCloud instance**!
+They should be able to run in isolation.
+To achieve that, abstract the ownCloud core functions in the :file:`lib/api.php` and use a mock for testing

 Unittests go into your **tests/** directory.
 Create the same folder structure in the tests directory like on your app to make it easier to find tests for certain classes.

 Owncloud uses `PHPUnit <http://www.phpunit.de/manual/current/en/>`_